|Click this mouse for

 possibly being performed without all the publicity attached.

-society.
 This is what Proposition Eight and similar measures are all about: the ‘legal marriage’.
-Prop 8 has nothing to
+Prop 8 has nothing to do with

-do with the Religious Aspect of marriage, although there are those who claim it does.
-It certainly has nothing to do
+the Religious Aspect of marriage, although there are those who claim it does.
+It certainly has nothing to do with the

 As said earlier, for a couple to be ‘legally married’ they must first obtain a Marriage License from a government

 official.
 Second, the couple takes that document to either another government official or religious representative who

 performs some sort of ceremony and who may or may not give the couple a Marriage Certificate.
 Third and finally,

 the ‘marriage’ must be recorded on the government’s books (Marriage Return).
 Then and only then is the couple

 Each of the fifty States has their own requirements concerning marriage.
 There are over 3,000 Counties within the

 fifty States and the requirements may vary among the Counties, even Counties within a State.
 It was not that long ago

 that some States required a blood test before obtaining a Marriage License (some may still have that requirement).